-Theresa Wardon has represented clients in complex commercial, class action, and product liability matters before federal and state courts.
+Theresa Wardon represents clients in complex commercial, class action, and product liability matters before federal and state courts.
+She focuses on defense of product manufacturers in personal injury and class action cases.

-- Defeated a motion to certify a nationwide breach of warranty class in a case alleging that certain appliances contained defective electronic control boards that caused the machines to malfunction.
+Defeated motion to certify a nationwide breach-of-warranty class in a case alleging that certain Kenmore washing machines contained defective electronic control boards that caused the machines to malfunction.
+Tietsworth v.
+Sears, Roebuck and Co. and Whirlpool Corp., No. 5:09-cv-00288, 2013 WL 1303100 (N.D.
+Cal.
+Mar.
+28, 2013).

 - U.S. District Court for the District of Colorado